 There is just something wonderful about camping.
 The combination of fresh air, the detachment from screen time and social media scrolling, the pressure of work and school.
 The way spending hours getting dirty and sleeping in tents under the stars can manifest such needed bonding attachments to your family and friends there with you.

 It has been stated that time in nature is important for all around well being.
 When you are away from the impulse distractions and stresses of day to day life you are truly helping you and your family stay mentally, physically, and emotionally healthy.

 Living in the outdoor paradise of Southern California means you don’t need to go very far to find wonderful places to explore.
 In fact you don’t even need to leave Orange County.
-Here are places to camp, things to explore, and activities for the entire family at two local Regional Park gems right here in Orange County.
+Here are places to camp, things to explore, and activities for the entire family right here in Orange County.
 The best part?
 With weather being nearly perfect here in SoCal – you can camp and explore all year round!